prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ### Shell Spawn-Point

 We are going to add an empty *GameObject* to our tank now.
-This game-object gives the shells we fire a spawning position instead of spawning them from the tank’s centre.
+This game-object gives the shells we fire a spawning position instead of spawning them from the tank’s center.
 We'll put this empty *GameObject* at the barrel of the tank’s gun, so there is some distance from the tank.

 ![](img/RTGame/12.png)